A Most Violent Year: Plot

 Morales gets a loan from competitors Saul and Lorraine Lefkowitz in exchange for partial use of the terminal, but it won't cover the entire purchase.
 Morales raises more money by taking out a mortgage on a building he owns with his younger brother.
 Another hijacking is reported, and he stops the stolen truck.
 The hijacker says he sells the oil in Far Rockaway.
 Morales confronts a competitor who has facilities in Far Rockaway, threatening to call the authorities.
 Morales is paid for the stolen oil but is still $600,000 short of the purchase price.

 Morales visits another competitor, Mafia-affiliated Peter Forente, to ask for the remaining money.
 Forente warns him that any such loan will be on onerous terms and tells him to think things through before committing to it.
 Dismayed, Morales tells Anna about Peter's terms and she confesses that she has been skimming from the company for years, storing the money in a secret account.
 Anna convinces Abel to use this money instead of a loan from Forente.

 Morales and Walsh pay the note and take possession of the terminal.
 Julian arrives carrying a gun, clearly unstable and bemoaning his self-inflicted circumstances.
 After a brief exchange and a request that Morales take care of his family, Julian kills himself.
 Morales tells Lawrence that the broader investigations into his firm are hurting his business, and that they should find a conclusion at some point.
-Lawrence agrees in general terms and suggests that the new oil terminal will develop Morales' business and give him "political influence."
+Lawrence agrees in general terms and suggests that the new oil terminal will develop Morales's business and give him "political influence."
 Lawrence then hints that Morales might be able to help him with his higher aspirations.
 Morales claims that he has always taken the path that is "most right".